 Stop the video after about 2 minutes.
 Write the questions that you created on the board or simply ask the students directly.
 They can discuss the questions in groups or pairs then lead feedback.

 After the first round of questions and answers, tell the students that they are going to watch the next few minutes of the video.
 As they are watching, they should create some questions related to what they have seen or heard on the video.

 Un-pause the video and have them create their questions.

 Stop the video again.
 The students can ask their questions in their pairs or groups.

 Finally, lead feedback and repeat the tasks again until the video is completed.

 Follow-Up ESL Activities:

 If there is enough time remaining in class, they could do a written synopsis of the TED talk and give their opinions about it in writing.
-If you want to focus on improving students’ description in writing, try the Five Senses Writing Activity as highlighted in our writing activities section.
+To focus on improving students’ writing, try the Five Senses ESL Writing Activity or the News Report ESL Writing Activity.

 You could even use the TED Talk transcript in a Jigsaw Reading ESL Activity.